Maybeboard

 **Plan A – Break their Mind**

 Cast Gaster, transform him, and rip their decks apart while you fight your way through them with alphabet creatures.
-What we have here is a base deck with some of the higher-tier black ramp cards like Crypt Ghast and Nirkana Revenant, aiming to have a decent midrange experience with a possible control finish.
-Do your best to hold your answers and try to lash out with a Torment of Hailfire, or if you want a different finisher, have your opponents lose to Debt to the Deathless.
+What we have here is a base deck with some of the higher-tier black ramp cards like Crypt Ghastalteredfoil and Nirkana Revenantaltered, aiming to have a decent midrange experience with a possible control finish.
+Do your best to hold your answers and try to lash out with a Torment of Hailfirealtered, or if you want a different finisher, have your opponents lose to Debt to the Deathlessaltered.

 **Plan B — Break their Will**